ShyykoSerhiy/phantom-skype/README.md

 After 'Everything is initialized now.
 We can send and receive messages.' appears in console any message you receive in your Skype will be automatically replied.

+##Disclaimer
+This project heavily relies on OneDrive's Skype implementation.
+If Microsoft Corporation decides to remove Skype implementation from OneDrive(or significantly change it) PhantomSkype might not be in working state.
+Therefore it's not recommended to use it in any critical part of production code.
+In fact it's not recommended to use it in production at all.